xerial/sbt-sonatype/README.md

 ### build.sbt

 Import `SonatypeKeys._` and add `xerial.sbt.Sonatype.sonatypeSettings` to your sbt settings.
-The important settings are:
+As least you need to set the following keys:

   * `profileName`
      * This is your Sonatype acount profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.